Best wireless microphones in comparison - Wireless microphones review - Lavalier microphones

 The workmanship is very high quality

-1st place: Hollyland Lark Max (249$) - Our surprise (recommendation!)
+1st place: Hollyland Lark Max - Our surprise and recommendation!

 The Hollyland Lark Max surprised us with its packaging.
 It was almost emotional, Apple-like packaging.
 Not only does it come with a charging case, but also a robust bag that looks waterproof.

 In addition to the perfect scope of delivery, the design and workmanship are also successful.
-You get noise reduction, good displays, internal recording in the transmitter and other PRO features for 249$!
-We were really impressed with the Hollyland Lark Max, perhaps it is the winner of our hearts as it packs all the useful features into one product for a reasonable price.
+You get noise reduction, good displays, internal recording in the transmitter and other PRO features for €249!
+We were really positively impressed by the Hollyland Lark Max, perhaps it is also the winner of our hearts, as it packs useful features into a product for a reasonable price.

 For this number of features and build quality, you have to pay more with other manufacturers.
 We have also written a detailed review of the Hollyland Lark Max.